orderinnchaoss/8085Kaleidoscope/README.md

-# 8085Kaleidoscope Under the guidance of Professor D.V.Gadre
+# 8085 Kaleidoscope Under the guidance of Professor D.V.Gadre
 This contains files 8085

 Includes